Career & Technical Education

 Career education integrated into academic and boarding curricula beginning at the preschool level and continuing through high school.

-D&B Designs is a custom imprinting program and school based enterprise.
-Students learn about graphic design, digital imaging, layout, measurement, manufacturing, customer service, operating a small business, marketing, and management.
-Adobe Photoshop and Adobe Illustrator software is used to create promotional merchandise for campus and community partners.
+D&B Designs is a custom printing program and school-based enterprise.
+Students learn about graphic design, digital imaging, layout, measurement, manufacturing, customer service, operating a small business, marketing and management.
+Adobe Photoshop and Illustrator software is used to create promotional merchandise for campus and community partners.
 Production processes include sublimation, direct to garment printing, embroidery, custom signage and banner making.